RECEIVING THE FORKLIFT BATTERY :

 FORKLIFT BATTERY CLEANING:

 The modern industrial forklift battery is designed to give an average of 1500 cycles of charge and discharge during its life, depending upon the application and the operating environment.
 The exact length of the service life will depend, to a great extent, upon the care the forklift battery receives.
-The following maintenance procedures, carried out at the proper time, will do much to prolong the life of the forklift battery and provide efficient, satisfactory service.
+Following these procedures and making sure you carry them out at a proper time when preparing a forklift battery for maintenance will do much to prolong the life of the forklift battery and provide efficient, satisfactory service.

 Make sure that the charger adjustment, for control of charging rates and cut-off are correct.
 This will assure that the forklift batteries are properly charged with no excessive over-charge.
 Forklift batteries that are overcharged regularly will need water more often, and cell temperatures will be higher than normal.
 If either condition is evident, adjust the charge rate downward, in those chargers which have provision for adjustment, so it is between a normal finish rate and one-half normal finish rate.
 Also check the adjustment of the ampere-hour meter and temperature- voltage relay, if either are used, as well as the timer switch.